List of Spider Riders characters: Other characters

 The Queen of Nuuma, who sensed a familiar connection concerning Corona and Nuuma.
-When Illuma attempts to discover more about Corona's childhood, Corona is only able to reveal that she can only recall her parents named her "Corona".
-It is later revealed that Illuma recognizes that Corona and her sister, Aqune, from when they were children who often visited Nuuma and that they are both Oracle Handmaids.
-Illuma initially rejects the Spider Riders' offer to defend to castle because she feared they were too young.
-However, after Hunter and Corona disobey her orders and run off, she asks all her troops to fight under the command of the Spider Riders.
-Igneous has a secret crush on her, but his feelings are not reciprocated as Illuma actually loves Solan.
-At one point it looked like she was running into Igneous' arms but she was really running past Igneous into Solan's arms.
+When Illuma attempts to discover more about Corona's childhood, Corona is only able to reveal that she can recall her parents named her "Corona".
+It is later revealed that Illuma recognizes that Corona and her sister, Aqune, from when they were children and often visited Nuuma, and that they are both Oracle Handmaids.
+Illuma initially rejects the Spider Riders' offer to defend her castle because she feared they were too young.
+However, after Hunter and Corona disobey her orders and run off, she asks her troops to fight under the command of the Spider Riders.
+Igneous has a secret crush on her, but his feelings are not reciprocated, as Illuma loves Solan.